Skip to main content

 My Cancer Story/Journey so far:

-After that we decided to go on a maintenance regime of Rituxan once a month for two years.
-It is now four years plus after the maintenance treatment and I feel fine.
-Since I have no symptoms and my blood work is good my oncologist has not ordered a PET scan.
+After that, we decided to go on a two-year maintenance regimen of Rituxan once a month.
+It is now four years after the maintenance treatment, and I feel fine.
+Since I have no symptoms and my blood work is good, my oncologist has not ordered a PET scan.
 I see him every three to four months.

-Low grade lymphoma at this time is not curable so I have come to accept that I will most likely go through some disease again.
-Fortunately I respond well to Rituxan and since it is only a monoclonal antibody there are not the horrid side effects of chemo and it does not destroy the good cells.
-I turned 65 years old in September and believe me, I'm grateful for every day of health.
-It sucks to have cancer and although low grade lymphoma is not curable it is treatable and many new less toxin drugs are on the horizon thanks to research.
+Low-grade lymphoma at this time is not curable, so I have come to accept that I will most likely go through some disease again.
+Fortunately, I respond well to Rituxan, and since it is only a monoclonal antibody, there are no horrid side effects of chemo, and it does not destroy the good cells.
+I turned 66 years old in September, and believe me, I'm grateful for every day of health.
+It sucks to have cancer, and although low-grade lymphoma is not curable, it is treatable, and many new, less toxin drugs are on the horizon thanks to research.

 Living with my type of cancer is like living with a chronic disease.
-Fortunately we get remissions and go on with our lives.
-And of course we hope that our cancer does not turn into a more aggressive form of cancer.
-My theory on getting treatment is to try the least toxic treatment first and if that doesn't work then explore chemo options.
-Believe me not all doctors would agree with that, but so far I have managed my disease well and it is 21 years later and I am still on this earth living a full life.
+Fortunately, we get remissions and go on with our lives.
+And, of course, we hope that our cancer does not turn into a more aggressive form of cancer.
+My theory on getting treatment is to try the least toxic treatment first, and if that doesn't work, then explore chemo options.
+Believe me, not all doctors would agree with that, but so far, I have managed my disease well, and it is 22 years later, and I am still on this earth living a full life.

 paula